devadisaikiran/Retail-Shelf-Detector/README.md

 ## 🌐 Deployment

-You can deploy this app on [Render](https://retail-shelf-detector.onrender.com) using the provided `render.yaml`.
+I deployed this app on [Render](https://retail-shelf-detector.onrender.com) using the provided `render.yaml`.

 ```yaml
 services: